 Under the Money Purchase Annual Allowance ('MPAA') you can get tax relief on pension contributions up to £40,000 a year or 100% of your taxable salary.
 To find out more the Money Advise Service provides further information.

 This is complex rule and we recommend your contact your pension scheme adviser who will be able to advise you on how this is applicable to your own personal circumstances.

 Yes - that's great news!
 In order to do this, please email mypension@TLWPT.co.uk to request a form.
 This then needs to be completed and returned to the Workplace Pension Team at Lewis Investment.

 Yes, many people like to consolidate their retirement savings into one pot and the Lewis Workplace pension is happy to accept the transfer of benefits from other UK registered pension schemes.
 However, before deciding on the transfer you should seek independent financial advice to ensure the transfer is in your best interests.
 Please contact your adviser.

-You will receive a Welcome letter which contains all the details you need including the key features guide to the Lewis Workplace pension, a Members Booklet and login details for the client CTC portal.
+You will receive a Welcome letter which contains all the details you need including the key features guide to the Lewis Workplace pension, a Members Booklet and login details for TLWPT Client Portal.

 This will depend on whether you have completed a risk profiling questionnaire to ascertain your individual attitude to risk.